Kshy0/CaMa-Flood-GPU/README.md

     ```bash
     module load scl/gcc11.2
-    export OMP_NUM_THREADS=4
     ```

 - Job submission via `sbatch` is being tested and will be updated soon.

 ---